rainder/json-schema-validation-pipeline/README.md

 #### `$schema`
 Checks object for property types and values.
 Accepts `Object(propertyPath: SchemaType)`.
+By default all `SchemaTypes` are optional unless `.required()` is called.

 #### `$or`
-Checks if one of properties is defined in the object.
+Checks if one and only one of the properties is defined in the object.
 Accepts `Array(String)`.

 #### `$and`